 repay the loan, with interest, in specified installments.
 The

 promissory note will also include any information about the grace

-period, deferment, or cancellation provisions, as well as a borrower's
+period, deferment, or cancellation provisions, and a borrower's rights

 use if they applied for federal financial aid the previous award year.